opensupporter/osdi-docs/canvasses.md

 _[Back to top...](#)_

-### Scenario: Modifying an answer (PUT)
+### Scenario: Modifying a Canvass (PUT)

-You can update an answer by calling a PUT operation on that answer's endpoint.
+You can update an Canvass by calling a PUT operation on that canvass's endpoint.
 Your PUT should contain fields that you want to update.
 Missing fields will be ignored by the receiving system.
 Systems may also ignore PUT values, depending on whether fields you are trying to modify are read-only or not.
 You may set an attribute to nil by including the attribute using `nil` for value.
 Answers and taggings indicated in a PUT will be added to the canvass - it is not possible to delete answers and taggings from a canvass, once applied.

 {% include array_warning.md %}